JeffreySarnoff/AlignedAllocs.jl/docs/src/index.md

 #### All allocations use the new Memory infrastructure.

+AlignedAllocs.jl provides fast, cache alignment aware allocations for Julia vectors, matrices, arrays.
+- both {Vector, Matrix, nD Array}{T} and FixedLength{Vector, Matrix, nD Array}{T} are supported.

-AlignedAllocs.jl provides fast, cache aware allocations for Julia vectors that benefit from predetermined alignment.
-The package wraps platform specific memory allocation primitives in a small, type stable API.
-The allocated memory is of built-in type Vector{T} where T is the type passed to the allocation function.
+- The package wraps platform specific memory allocation primitives in a small, type stable API.

-## Highlights of the new AlignedAllocs.jl
+## What AlignedAllocs.jl brings

 #### Julia's Memory type (MemoryRef) is now a cornerstone feature of AlignedAllocs